-The first Benslow Music Young Composers Competition, in partnership with the Coull String Quartet, has been won by Joe Berry (age 15) in the 18 years and under category, and Luciano Williamson (age 23) in the 19-25 years category.
+The first Benslow Music Young Composers Competition, in partnership with the Coull String Quartet, was won by Joe Berry (age 15) in the 18 years and under category, and Luciano Williamson (age 23) in the 19-25 years category.

-The winning pieces, ‘A Train Ride’ by Joe and ‘…and the light changed…’ by Luciano will be premiered in a concert to be given by the Coull String Quartet on Friday 1 November 2019 at Benslow Music in Hitchin.
+The winning pieces, ‘A Train Ride’ by Joe and ‘…and the light changed…’ by Luciano were premiered in a concert to be given by the Coull String Quartet on Friday 1 November 2019 at Benslow Music in Hitchin.

 Joe, a Year 11 student from Bournemouth School, said: “I was very surprised to hear that I won!
 I hoped I would do well but didn’t expect this fantastic news.
 It is an honour to have my piece played by a professional quartet and I’m really looking forward to the concert on 1 November”.

 Luciano, who is currently studying at the Royal Welsh College of Music and Drama, said “I’m thrilled and incredibly grateful to receive this award – it’s nice to know that, after 1.5 degrees in composition, I’m starting to do something right!
 I’m also really excited to work with the Coull Quartet; the opportunity to work with professional, skilled musicians is invaluable for a developing composer and I can’t wait to learn from this experience.”

 The competition was judged by Benslow Music President Judith Weir (Master of the Queen’s Music), the Coull Quartet and Peter Hewitt (Chief Executive, Benslow Music).